Walt Whitman's "Passage to India"

-Introduction and Text of Poem, "Passage to India"
+Introduction and Excerpt from "Passage to India"

 The speaker in Walt Whitman's "Passage to India" offers a marvelous drama of "achievements" that have moved the citizens of world from barbarism to civilization.
 And not just some placid, blasé mass of citizenship, but a glorious, ever evolving world of individuals, who despite their flaws have demonstrated their capabilities for bringing about a true "city on the hill," where peace can reign and true joy can be established for every soul.

 Whitman's poem is displayed in his wide-ranging, dramatic style, which includes his famous catalogues of people, places, events, and traditions.
 Into this poem, he has packed the essence of world history, literature, and religion, as his speaker sings his song of love for the Divine Creator and the Creation that Divinity has bestowed upon every child of earth.

 Excerpt: Part 1 of "Passage to India"

 Singing the great achievements of the present,

 Singing the strong light works of engineers,

 Our modern wonders, (the antique ponderous Seven outvied,)

 In the Old World the east the Suez canal,

 The New by its mighty railroad spann'd,